travor20814/react-apollo-flexi-table/README.md

 # React Apollo Flexi Table

-### A flexible table with frozen header for React and well combined with react-apollo.
-By using this table, You can easily sharing flex ratio on both table header and table items.
-And all components are written in hooks.
+A flexible table with frozen header for React and well combined with react-apollo.
+By using this table, You can easily sharing flex ratio on both table header and table items, and all components are written in hooks.

 ![Demo GIF](https://github.com/travor20814/react-apollo-flexi-table/blob/master/table-scroll.gif)